Community Redevelopment Agency

 Members of the Community Redevelopment Agency Board serve four-year terms and must include (click on each Board member's name to send an email):

 - Three members nominated by the mayor of Memphis, subject to approval by the Memphis City Council.
 Currently, these members are Sam Cantor, R. Miles Mason, Sr. and Dynisha Brown Woods.

 - Three members nominated by the Shelby County mayor, subject to approval by the Shelby County Board of Commissioners.
-Currently, these members are McKinley "Mack" Martin and Kevin Spragling.
+Currently, these members are McKinley "Mack" Martin, Britney Thornton, and Kevin Spragling.